Literary Writers Conference}New York City

 All conference events will take place at The New School’s Theresa Lang Student and Community Center, located at 55 West 13th Street.

-Price includes two working lunches and two one-on-one meetings with literary agents.
+Conference registration includes two working lunches and at least two one-on-one “speed-dating” meetings with literary agents.
 Registration is capped at 100, so book soon to hold your spot!
-If you have questions, please email: email@example.com.
+If you have questions, please email: firstname.lastname@example.org.

-multiple literary agents give group critiques of what can be a first and important introduction for most writers to potential agents and publishers
+groups of literary agents give critiques of what can be a first and important introduction for most writers to potential agents and publishers

-a distinguished panel of literary agents give sound advice on the best way to get an agent and fashion a long and lasting relationship with one
+a distinguished panel of literary agents give sound advice on the best way to get an agent, how to fashion a long and lasting relationship with one, and how to know when it’s time to move on

 multiple literary agents give advice on the strength of your opening lines and paragraphs — learn what editors and agents make of what you send them (what makes them want to read more and what stops them in their tracks) and get invaluable tips on how to strengthen how your manuscript starts

-featuring a novelist with her agent in a frank discussion of her path to publication
+featuring novelist Pia Padukone (The Faces of Strangers and Where Earth Meets Water, published by Mira Books) with her agent Priya Doraswamy (Lotus Lane Literary) in a frank discussion of her path to publication

-working lunch: National Book Foundation Executive Director Lisa Lucas in conversation with a new “Five Under 35” author
+working lunch: National Book Foundation Executive Director Lisa Lucas in conversation with a 2016 “Five Under 35” author

 learn strategies for getting money, residencies and prizes from a panel of experts